floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/02-artifacts.typ

 For example, #cite_full(<al_debagy_martinek_2020>) proposed a data-driven method based on the analysis of the external API exposed by the application, specified in the OpenAPI#footnote[#link("https://www.openapis.org/")[https://www.openapis.org/]] format.
 The method extracts the information from the specification and converts it into vector representation for further processing.

-#cite_full(<zhou_xiong_2022>) used readily available design documents as well, in the form of UML class diagrams, use cases, and object sequence diagrams as starting point for the microservice identification algorithm.
+#cite_full(<zhou_xiong_2022>) used readily available design documents as well, in the form of UML class diagrams, use cases, and object sequence diagrams as starting point for the microservice candidate identification algorithm.
 The decomposition tool proposed by #cite_full(<hasan_etal_2023>) uses design documents as well, although the specifications are inferred from the source code of the software system, and do not require pre-existing design documents.

 #cite_full(<quattrocchi_etal_2024>) took a different approach to the problem, using a data-driven approach combined with a domain-driven approach.